Which of the following processes occurs in prokaryotes but not in... | Channels for Pearson+

 1

-Identify the processes listed: Binary fission, Endocytosis, Mitosis, and Meiosis.
-These are all methods of cell division or cellular processes.
+Identify the processes listed: Binary fission, Meiosis, Mitosis, and Endocytosis.
+Recognize that these are methods of cell division or cellular processes.

-Binary fission is a form of asexual reproduction commonly found in prokaryotes, such as bacteria.
-It involves the replication of the organism's single chromosome and division into two identical cells.
+Binary fission is a method of asexual reproduction commonly found in prokaryotes, where the cell divides into two genetically identical cells.

-Endocytosis, Mitosis, and Meiosis are processes that occur in eukaryotic cells.
-Endocytosis involves the engulfing of substances into the cell, while Mitosis and Meiosis are types of cell division.
+Meiosis and Mitosis are processes of cell division that occur in eukaryotic cells.
+Meiosis results in four genetically diverse daughter cells, while Mitosis results in two identical daughter cells.

-Recognize that Binary fission is unique to prokaryotes, as it is their primary method of reproduction, whereas the other processes are characteristic of eukaryotic cells.
+Endocytosis is a process used by eukaryotic cells to engulf external substances, which is not typically found in prokaryotes due to their lack of complex cellular structures.

 Watch next